Paket aranžman: Track listing

+Reissue

-The compilation was reissued as a box set release, featuring the remastered version of Paket aranžman and Električni Orgazam and Šarlo Akrobata debut albums.
-The same track listings and album covers were used as on the original releases.
-A few months later Croatia Records rereleased all Idoli releases on VIS Idoli box set.
+In March 2007, Jugoton's successor Croatia Records reissued the compilation as a box set release, featuring its remastered version on CD 1, while CDs 2 and 3 featured Električni orgazam (1981) by Električni Orgazam and Bistriji ili tuplji čovek biva kad...
+(1981) by Šarlo Akrobata, respectively.
+The track listings and album covers used were the same as on the original releases.
+On 5 July 2007, Croatia Records re-released all Idoli releases on VIS Idoli box set.